-The foods we eat can have a huge impact on the biological processes that govern when, what and how much we eat.
+The foods you eat can have a huge impact on the biological processes that control when, what and how much you eat.

-The two main simple sugars in the diet are glucose and fructose.
+The two main simple sugars in your diet are glucose and fructose.

-But to your body, the two are completely different (2).
+But the way they are metabolized in the body is completely different (2).

-- Ghrelin is the "hunger hormone."
-It goes up when we're hungry and down after we've eaten.
-One study shows that fructose leads to higher ghrelin levels (more hunger) than glucose (4).
+- Ghrelin is the hunger hormone.
+It goes up when you’re hungry and down after you've eaten.
+One study showed that fructose leads to higher ghrelin levels — that is more hunger — than glucose (4).

-- Fructose does not stimulate the satiety centers in the brain in the same way as glucose, leading to reduced satiety (5).
+- Fructose does not stimulate the satiety centers in your brain in the same way as glucose, leading to a reduced feeling of fullness (5).

-- A high consumption of fructose can cause insulin resistance, abdominal fat gain, increased triglycerides, blood sugar and small, dense LDL compared to the exact same number of calories from glucose (6).
+- Consuming a lot of fructose can cause insulin resistance, abdominal fat gain, increased triglycerides, blood sugar and small, dense LDL compared to the exact same number of calories from glucose (6).

-Bottom Line: Even though fructose and glucose have the same chemical formula, fructose has much more negative effects on hormones, appetite and metabolic health.
+Summary Even though fructose and glucose provide the same number of calories, fructose has far more negative effects on hormones, appetite and metabolic health.

 Different foods go through different metabolic pathways.

-The more "efficient" a metabolic pathway is, the more of the food energy is used for work and less is dissipated as heat.
+The more efficient a metabolic pathway is, the more of the food’s energy is used for work and less is dissipated as heat.

 The metabolic pathways for protein are less efficient than the metabolic pathways for carbs and fat.

-Protein contains 4 calories per gram, but a large part of the protein calories are lost as heat when it is metabolized by the body.
+Protein contains 4 calories per gram, but a large part of these protein calories is lost as heat when it’s metabolized by the body.

 The thermic effect of food is a measure of how much different foods increase energy expenditure, due to the energy required to digest, absorb and metabolize the nutrients.

-This is the thermic effect of different macronutrients (7):
+Here is the thermic effect of the different macronutrients (7):

-If we go with a thermic effect of 25% for protein and 2% for fat, this would mean that a 100 calories of protein would end up as 75 calories, while a 100 calories of fat would end up as 98 calories.
+If you go with a thermic effect of 25% for protein and 2% for fat, this would mean that 100 calories of protein would end up as 75 calories, while 100 calories of fat would end up as 98 calories.

 The protein story doesn't end with increased metabolism.

-It also leads to significantly reduced appetite, making you eat less calories automatically.
+It also leads to significantly reduced appetite, making you eat fewer calories automatically.

-In one study, those who increased their protein intake to 30% of calories automatically started eating 441 fewer calories per day and lost 4.9 kg (11 lbs) in 12 weeks (16).
+In one study, people who increased their protein intake to 30% of calories, automatically started eating 441 fewer calories per day and lost 11 pounds (4.9 kg) in 12 weeks (14).

-If you don't want to go on a "diet" but simply tip the metabolic scales in your favor, then adding more protein to your diet may be the simplest (and most delicious) way to cause "automatic" weight loss.
+If you don't want to go on a diet but simply tip the metabolic scales in your favor, adding more protein to your diet may be the simplest and most delicious way to cause automatic weight loss.

-It is very clear that when it comes to metabolism and appetite regulation, a protein calorie is NOT the same as a carb calorie or a fat calorie.
+It’s very clear that when it comes to metabolism and appetite regulation, a protein calorie is not the same as a calorie from carbs or fat.

 This is a key example of how the food choices you make can have a huge impact on the total calories you end up consuming.

-The satiety index is a measure of the ability of foods to reduce hunger, increase feelings of fullness and reduce energy intake for the next few hours.
+The satiety index is a measure of the ability of foods to reduce hunger, increase feelings of fullness and reduce calorie intake for the next few hours.

 If you eat foods that are low on the satiety index, then you will be hungrier and end up eating more.
 If you choose foods that are high on the satiety index, you will end up eating less and losing weight.

-Some examples of foods with a high satiety index are boiled potatoes, beef, eggs, beans and fruits, while foods that are low on the satiety index include donuts and cake.
+Examples of foods that are high on the satiety index are boiled potatoes, beef, eggs, beans and fruits.
+Foods that are low on the index include donuts and cakes.

-Bottom Line: Different foods have different effects on satiety and how many calories we end up consuming in subsequent meals.
-This is measured on a scale called the Satiety Index.
+Summary Different foods have different effects on satiety and how many calories you end up consuming in subsequent meals.
+This is measured on a scale called the satiety index.

-Another reason is that low-carb diets tend to include more protein than low-fat diets.
-Protein takes energy to metabolize and the body expends energy turning protein into glucose (24).
+Moreover, low-carb diets tend to include more protein than low-fat diets.
+Protein takes energy to metabolize and the body expends energy turning protein into glucose (22).

-There are many controversies in nutrition and the experts don't agree on many things.
+There are many controversies in the field of nutrition and the experts don't agree on many things.

 But one of the few things that almost everyone agrees on is that refined carbs are bad.

-Refined carbohydrates tend to be low in fiber and they get digested and absorbed quickly, leading to rapid spikes in blood sugar.
+Refined carbohydrates tend to be low in fiber and are digested and absorbed quickly, leading to rapid spikes in blood sugar.
 They have a high glycemic index (GI), which is a measure of how quickly foods raise blood sugar.

-In a study that served people milkshakes who were identical in every respect except that one had high GI carbs while the other had low GI carbs, the high GI milkshake caused increased hunger and cravings compared to the low GI shake (25).
+One study served people milkshakes identical in every respect except that one had high-GI and the other low-GI carbs.
+The high-GI milkshake caused increased hunger and cravings compared to the low-GI shake (23).

-Another study found that teenage boys ate 81% more calories during a high GI meal compared to a low GI meal (26).
+Another study found that teenage boys ate 81% more calories during a high-GI meal compared to a low-GI meal (24).